Uzbekistan's interim leader expected to win presidential election

 Running against Mirziyoyev in Sunday's election are Khatamjon Ketmonov, Narimon Umarov and Sarvar Otamuratov, the nominees of three parties in parliament which present themselves as the opposition but have always toed the official line.

-(Reporting by Olzhas Auyezov and Mariya Gordeyeva; Editing by Nick Macfie and Susan Fenton)
+Reporting by Mukhammadsharif Mamatkulov; Additional reporting by Mariya Gordeyeva in Almaty; Editing by Larry King; Writing by Olzhas Auyezov; Editing by Nick Macfie and Susan Fenton